-With cyber threats multiplying businesses need to become more agile and responsive to protect their systems from attack.
+With cyber threats multiplying, businesses need to become more agile and responsive to protect their systems from attack.

-- VPNS: If accessing networks from public Wi-Fi, all users should use virtual private networks.
+- VPNs: If accessing networks from public Wi-Fi, all users should use virtual private networks.
 This keeps any data safe from prying eyes.

-- Backing up: All key systems should be regularly backed up and stored in different locations.
+- Backing up: All critical systems should be regularly backed up and stored in different locations.
 This means that if a breach does occur, a business will be much better placed to respond and mitigate the impact of a breach.

-The impact of the Colonial Pipeline was dramatic, but the way it compromised defences couldn’t have been simpler.
+The impact of the Colonial Pipeline was dramatic, but the way it compromised defences couldn’t have been more straightforward.
 Just a single leaked password gave hackers everything they needed to get in.
 Indeed, one thing many of the most high-profile attacks of the past few years have in common is that the business involved could and should have done much more to prevent the breach.

-This becomes increasingly challenging in a world in which the number of endpoints connecting into systems is growing.
+This becomes increasingly challenging in a world where the number of endpoints connecting into systems is growing.
 The rise of remote work, the internet of things (IoT) and initiatives such as ‘bring your device to work’ (BYOD) have seen an exponential rise in the number of devices logging into systems.
 Unsecured personal devices are routinely accessing systems and managing highly sensitive data.

 How to safeguard systems